 1. New York Pride – USA

-In 2019, New York is the home for the World Pride because it is exactly 50 years ago that the Stonewall riots happened in Manhattan.
-So 2019 is the year of celebration for the massive progress Pride movement has made in most parts of the world.
+In 2019, New York was the home for the World Pride because it was exactly 50 years ago that the Stonewall riots happened in Manhattan.
+So 2019 was a year of big celebration for the massive progress Pride movement has made in most parts of the world.

-New York Pride attracts visitors from all over the US and the rest of the world.
-Last year more than 3 million people attended New York Pride.
+New York Pride attracts visitors from all over the US and the rest of the world, and around 3 million people attend New York Pride these days.

-The event lasts for 30 days and more than 50 activities and parties are organized during the month of June.
+The event lasts for 30 days and more than 50 activities and parties are organized during June.

 Activities include live music, parties, an LGBTQ street fair, and a human rights conference.
-The highlight of the event is the actual pride parade, which takes place on June 30, 2019.
+The highlight of the event is the actual pride parade, which takes place during the second half of June.